Nick Whitworth

 Nick Whitworth is an American football coach and former player.
-He is currently the Special teams coordinator and tight ends coach at Washington State.
-He has also coordinated special teams at Texas State, Portland State, Central Washington and Idaho State.
+He is currently the Special teams coordinator at Wake Forest.
+He has also coordinated special teams at Washington State, Texas State, Portland State, Central Washington and Idaho State.

 Coaching career

 Idaho State

 Immediately following the conclusion of Whitworth's playing career, he joined the coaching staff at his alma mater, Idaho State as a graduate assistant in 2001, working with the running backs and special teams for two years in this role.
 In 2003, he was promoted to the full-time staff as the running backs coach and special teams coordinator.
 He also coordinated the Bengals’ recruiting and summer camp programs.
 Over his tenure, Idaho State's special teams continued to improve, culminating in having the number 1 overall special teams unit in the Big Sky Conference in 2009.
 The Bengals ranked at the top of the conference in net punting, kick return defense, punt returns and 2nd in kick returns.